cea-hpc/modules/doc/source/module.rst

  Size of the buffer used when reading or writing cache files.
 Accepted values are integers comprised between 4096 and 1000000.

  .. only:: html

+    .. versionadded:: 5.3

+.. envvar:: MODULES_CACHE_EXPIRY_SECS

+ Number of seconds a cache file is considered valid after being generated.
+For example, if set to ``3600`` it means a cache file expires one hour after being generated and is then ignored.

+ When set to ``0`` cache file never expires.
+Accepted values are integers comprised between 0 (cache files never expire) and 31536000 (equivalent to one year duration).

+ .. only:: html